 January 25, 2019 @ 10:30 am - 2:30 pm$22.00

 Visit UAA’s Planetarium with MSCS!

-Watch the amazing show, Exploding Universe followed by a live trip through the galaxy by planetarium director, Omega Smith.
+Watch the amazing show, Black Holes: The Other Side of Infinity followed by a live presentation of Stars of the Alaskan Sky by planetarium director, Omega Smith.

 - This field trip is recommended for grades 4 – 12

 - Cost: $22 per student (this price will be automatically deducted from the students allotment).

 - Adults are welcome to attend.
 Adults/ teachers attend for FREE.

 - Special Instructions: Please pack a sack lunch to enjoy on the bus.

 Families have the option of meeting us there.